How to Get to Batu Caves – Transport Options from Kuala Lumpur and KLIA

 When the train makes more sense than driving: During KL’s rush hours (roughly 7–9 AM and 5–7 PM), road traffic to Batu Caves can be heavy.
 The train avoids this entirely since it runs on its own track.
 If you’re planning a morning visit, the Komuter is almost always faster than a car during weekday peak periods.

-By Grab or Taxi
+By Ehailing or Taxi

 Blue taxi parked near the golden Lord Murugan statue at Batu Caves — a convenient transport option for tourists learning how to get to Batu Caves.